New skein invariants of links: Closed combinatorial formulae for the generalized invariants

+Now we observe that the formula for $\Phi[R](L)$ satisfies properties (1) and (2) of Theorem~\ref{hofr}.
+The proof of this is actually contained in the formalism of the proof that we have already made above.
+The reader will see that the argument from (\ref{hstar}) to the end of the proof can be read as a verification that the formula $\Phi[R](L)$ satisfies the skein relation (1) of Theorem~\ref{hofr} and the argument at the beginning of the proof involving formulas (\ref{hunlink}) and (\ref{hstirling}) can be regarded as a verification of property (2) of Theorem~\ref{hofr} for the invariant $\Phi[R]$.
+The proof is now complete. \end{proof}

-\begin{rem} \rm Note that the combinatorial formula~(\ref{hr}) can be regarded by itself as a definition of the invariant $H[R]$, since the right-hand side of the formula is an invariant of regular isotopy, since $H$ is invariant of regular isotopy.
-The proof of Theorem~\ref{theta_linking_P} then proves that this invariant is $H[R]$ by verifying the skein relation and axioms for $H[R]$.
+\begin{rem} \rm Note that the combinatorial formula~(\ref{hr}) can be regarded by itself as a definition of the invariant $H[R]$.
 In the same way the original Lickorish formula (\ref{lickorish}) can be regarded as a definition for the invariant $\Theta = P[P]$.
-Clearly, the two formuli for $H[H]$ and $\Theta$ are intechangeable by writhe normalization, recall (\ref{prfromhr}). \end{rem}
+Clearly, the two formulae for $H[H]$ and $\Theta$ are intechangeable by writhe normalization, see (\ref{prfromhr}).
+However, from our regular isotopy approach it becomes clear that the linking numbers of sublinks, appearing in the formula~(\ref{lickorish}), do not play an intrinsic role in the theory. \end{rem}